TBSCS0/.github/profile/README.md

 Advisor: [Oscar Neiva](https://oscarneiva.github.io/)

 ## [Engineering Branch 🚀](https://tbscs0.github.io/engineering.html)
 The CS0 engineering branch focuses on the production of nanosatellite systems.
-Among the nanosatellite categories, the CS0 developed a cansat.
-Cansats have a small set of subsystems, for instance, the power and energy subsystem, sensors subsystem and communication subsystem.
+Among the nanosatellite categories, the CS0 developed a CanSat.
+Cansats have a small set of subsystems, for instance, the power and energy subsystem, sensors subsystem, and communication subsystem.

 Ambassador: [Arthur Kiyoshi](https://github.com/Kiyoushi123)